pbazydlo/menu-app-test/README.md

 ## Submission

-Please submit your test as an online repository including any relevant instructions.
+Please submit your program by sending a zip file to your point of contact @ OpenTable.

+The zip file should not include the node_modules folder.